gigamono/permissions/README.md

 <h1 align="center">Host Functions</h1>

-`permissions` defines the capabilities a sandboxed executable can have.
+`permissions` defines the capabilities a sandboxed execution environment can have.

 > If you are looking to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono).